microsoft/botframework-components/docs/create-custom-triggers.md

   dialogs](/en-us/azure/bot-service/bot-builder-dialogs-declarative)
   for more information.

-- A BotComponent, [MultiplyDialogBotComponent.cs](assets/MultiplyDialogBotComponent.cs) code file for component registration.
+- A BotComponent, [OnMembersAddedBotComponent.cs](assets/OnMembersAddedBotComponent.cs) code file for component registration.
 BotComponents are loaded by your bot (specifically by Adaptive Runtime), and made available to Composer.

     **Note** You can create a custom action without implementing BotComponent.
 However, the Component Model in Bot Framework allows for easier reuse and is only slightly more work.
 In a BotComponent, you add the needed services and objects via Dependency Injection, just as you would in Startup.cs.

 ## Adding the custom action to your bot project
 ------------------------------

-1. Navigate to your Composer bot project folder (eg. C:\MyEmptyBot) and create a new folder for the custom action project.
-For example, C:\MyEmptyBot\MultiplyDialog.
+1. Navigate to your Composer bot project folder (eg. C:\MyEmptyBot) and create a new folder for the custom trigger project.
+For example, C:\MyEmptyBot\CustomTrigger.

-1. Save [MultiplyDialog.cs](assets/MultiplyDialog.cs), [MultiplyDialog.schema](assets/MultiplyDialog.schema), [CustomAction.MultiplyDialog.csproj](assets/CustomAction.MultiplyDialog.csproj), and [MultiplyDialogBotComponent.cs](assets/MultiplyDialogBotComponent.cs) to this new folder.
+1. Save [OnMembersAdded.cs](assets/OnMembersAdded.cs), [Microsoft.OnMembersAdded.schema](assets/Microsoft.OnMembersAdded.schema), [Microsoft.OnMembersAdded.uischema](assets/Microsoft.OnMembersAdded.uischema), [CustomTrigger.OnMembersAdded.csproj](assets/CustomTrigger.OnMembersAdded.csproj), and [OnMembersAddedBotComponent.cs](assets/OnMembersAddedBotComponent.cs) to this new folder.

 1. Open your Empty Bot solution (C:\MyEmptyBot) in Visual Studio.

 1. Add Existing project to the solution.

-1. In the MyEmptyBot project, add a project reference to the MultiplyDialog project.
-Alternatively, you can add `<ProjectReference Include="..\MultiplyDialog\CustomAction.MultiplyDialog.csproj" />` to the appropriate `ItemGroup` in MyEmptyBot.csproj.
+1. In the MyEmptyBot project, add a project reference to the CustomTrigger project.
+Alternatively, you can add `<ProjectReference Include="..\CustomTrigger\CustomTrigger.OnMembersAdded.csproj" />` to the appropriate `ItemGroup` in MyEmptyBot.csproj.

 1. Run the command `dotnet build` on the project to verify if it passes build after adding custom actions to it.
 You